OctopusDeploy/docs/docs/infrastructure/azure/index.md

 ### Note on Least Privilege {#note_on_lease_privilege}

 In the PowerShell and Permissions example above the service principal is assigned the **Contributor** role on the subscription.
 This isn't always the best idea, you might want to apply a principle of least privilege to the access the service principal is granted.
-If that is the case, there are a couple of things worth noting.
+If that's the case, there are a couple of things worth noting.

-Firstly, you might want to constrain the service principal to a single resource group, in which case you just need to assign it the **Contributor** role on the resource group.
+Firstly, you might want to constrain the service principal to a single resource group, in which case, you just need to assign it the **Contributor** role on the resource group.

-Next you might want to get even more granular and constrain the service principal to a single resource, e.g. a Web App. **In this case you have to assign the `Contributor` role on the Web App and also explicitly assign the `Reader` role on the subscription itself**.
+Next, if you might want to get even more granular you can constrain the service principal to a single resource, e.g. a Web App. _In this case, you have to assign the **Contributor** role on the Web App and explicitly assign the **Reader** role on the subscription itself_.

-The reason behind this is to do with the way Octopus queries for the web app resources in Azure.
-In order to be able to handle scenarios where [ASEs](/docs/deployment-examples/azure-deployments/ase/index.md#resource_groups) are being used, Octopus first queries the resource groups and then queries for the web apps within each resource group.
-When the service principal is assigned **Contributor** on a resource group it seems to implicitly get **Reader** on the subscription, but this doesn't seem to be the case when **Contributor** is assigned directly to a web app and you have to assign **Reader** explicitly.
+The reason behind this has to do with the way Octopus queries for the web app resources in Azure.
+In order to handle scenarios where [ASEs](/docs/deployment-examples/azure-deployments/ase/index.md#resource_groups) are being used, Octopus first queries the resource groups and then queries for the web apps within each resource group.
+When the service principal is assigned **Contributor** on a resource group it seems to implicitly get **Reader** on the subscription, but this doesn't seem to be the case when **Contributor** is assigned directly to a web app, so you have to assign **Reader** explicitly.

-### Finalize the Service Principal Account in Octopus
+## Finalize the Service Principal Account in Octopus {#finalize-service-principal-account}

 Back in the Octopus Web Portal enter the following values: